riongull/notes/dash_unit_denominations.md

 ### The Problem

+##### Currency Viability

-Any functioning currency must be capable of operating smoothly and comfortably on its own, **independent** from other currencies.
+For any currency to be vaible long term, it must be capable of operating smoothly and comfortably on its own, **independent** from other currencies.
 Although Dash is functioning well as a store of value and medium of exchange, it is not a good unit of account.
 This is due partly to volatility against national currencies, and because it is new and adoption is still low.
 But even at this early stage, **`1 DASH` represents too much value** (measured in other currencies, but also in terms of goods and services).
 This problem would remain even if its exchange rate were stable.

+##### Buying, Spending, & Giving Dash

 The problem is apparent in everyday, small purchases, such as the proverbial cup of coffee.
 Already it costs a very small fraction of a unit to purchase a cup of coffee, something like `0.00417 DASH`.
 With increased consumer adoption, this problem will get much, much worse, to the point where almost anything someone buys will cost a fraction of one unit of account.  **People are not accustomed to thinking in fractional values**.